Serialization

 Each serialization integration provides extension functions that let you convert between JSONElement and the

 library's own dynamic JSON type.
-This is useful when you already have a JsonElement or JsonNode and
+This is useful when you already have a JsonElement, JsonNode, etc. and

-want to pass it to a Koog (or vice versa), without going through a full encode/decode cycle.
+want to pass it to Koog (or vice versa), without going through a full encode/decode cycle.

 Building and reading elements